suchwow-sysadmin/claude-code-factchecker/README.md

 2. Press Enter.

 Did it work?
 Claude says it scanned the folder and found the fact-checker skill.

 You never need to run `/init` again within the same folder, assuming your draft stays there.
 This installs the skill.

 You only need to to run /init if you begin working in a different folder with content you'd like to fact check that no CLAUDE.md file exists in.

 CLAUDE.md is also the agent's memory file.
 It needs to live at the first level of any folder - not in any subfolders.

 Once created, Claude writes content to it for its own use.
 It needs to stay in any folder permanently for Claude to correctly operate.

 ![init](https://github.com/user-attachments/assets/6bef4d29-8ba7-4e9e-836d-e868331cda33)

+Claude will find some redundancies in the README and the fact-checking instructions, and consolidate them.
+This design is intentional.

 ### Step 6: Test Fact-Checking